World Ovarian Cancer Day: Know your symptoms

 Local non-profit Ovarcome has made global efforts to spread awareness for the disease.

 Runsi Sen is the CEO, president and founder of the organization.
-Her passion for the cause goes above and beyond, as she knows firsthand what's it is like to have a loved one suffer from ovarian cancer.
+Her passion for the cause goes above and beyond, as she knows firsthand what it is like to have a loved one suffer from ovarian cancer.

 "My mom was diagnosed with ovarian cancer in early 2008.
 We fought against the cancer for almost one year, but there was no chance for us to win," Sen said.
 "She was an amazingly beautiful woman - both inside and out.
 No one has inspired and loved me like she did.
 We had a connection of lifetimes," Sen said.

 Sen's story is similar to many across the world.
 Ovarian cancer causes more deaths than any other cancer of the female reproductive system.
-Approximately 70 percent of women with ovarian cancer have extensive disease at the time of diagnoses.
+Approximately 70 percent of women with ovarian cancer have extensive disease at the time of diagnosis.

 Sen created Ovarcome in her mother's memory and it has inspired her to help others through their journey to overcome.
 Their mission is to raise global awareness, fund research in search of cures and provide financial support to the underprivileged.

-In 2011, Miller was diagnosed with a rare form of ovarian cancer.
-She had the baseball-sized tumor removed successfully and followed up with an aggressive chemotherapy regimen.
-Now cancer-free, Shannon continues to be a strong advocate for awareness and early detection.
+Musician and "America's Got Talent Star" Caly Bevier will be honored at this year's event with the 2018 Ovarcome Excellence Award.

-"I know I was very lucky my doctors caught my cancer early.
-But I don't want other women to count on luck.
-It's important to learn the signs.
-I encourage every woman to learn more about ovarian cancer and be aware of symptoms, as early detection is key to longer survival.
-Together, we can Ovarcome," Miller said.
+"As a young ovarian cancer survivor, I am so excited to be nominated for Ovarcome's 2018 Excellence Award.
+I look forward to performing at their Annual Gala in honor and celebration of women diagnosed with ovarian cancer.
+Together, we can Ovarcome!"

-"As a survivor, Shannon's personal connection and passion for ovarian cancer makes her the perfect choice for Ovarcome's Excellence Award," Sen said.
+"As a young survivor, Caly's personal connection and passion for ovarian cancer makes her the perfect honoree and recipient of Ovarcome's Excellence Award.
+We look forward to our continued partnership in the crusade against ovarian cancer in years to come," Sen said.